 What is the best pricing structure for a web project?
-It’s a question that comes up again and again.
+When running our WordPress agency a question that comes up again and again.

 The primary concern is around risk, but the choice also has other implications on a project.
 What we’re looking for is to find a structure that minimises potential conflicts and risk, in a win-win situation for both client and developer.